ahdinosaur/webpack-vs-browserify/README.md

 - If your `webpack-dev-server shows you content of folder instead of rendered `index.html` — you might need to make sure that you stated proper `contentBase` in `server.js` (hell yes, you have to be explicit!)

+- One more thing that i discovered is that the `style-loader` and `css-loader` have to be placed in the root of project.
+If you install them into `webpack-example` webpack somehow fails to find them and throws error.
+I couldn't get to the bottom of this and do appreciate help.